popecruzdt/dt-k8s-otel-o11y-ppx/README.md

 ## Wrap Up

 ### What You Learned Today
-By completing this lab, you've successfully deployed the OpenTelemetry Collector to collect logs, enrich log attributes for better context, and ship those logs to Dynatrace for analysis.
+By completing this lab, you've successfully set up a Dynatrace OpenPipeline pipeline to process the OpenTelemetry Collector logs at ingest.
 - The OpenTelemetry Collector was deployed as a DaemonSet, behaving as an Agent running on each Node
 - The Dynatrace Distro of OpenTelemetry Collector includes supported modules needed to ship logs to Dynatrace
   - The `filelog` receiver scrapes logs from the Node filesystem and parses the contents